ocaml/ocaml.org/data/tutorials/language/0lg_08_basic_datatypes.md

 type 'a option = None | Some of 'a
 ```

 The predefined type `list` is polymorphic in the same sense.
-It is a variant with two constructors and can hold data of type.
+It is a variant with two constructors and can hold data of any type.
 Here is how it is defined in the standard library:
 ```ocaml
 # #show list;;
 type 'a list = [] | (::) of 'a * 'a list